Virgil: A name for the mythic wise companion that walks beside us through the unknown.

 My therapeutic approach emphasises presence, deep listening, and the creative process as pathways to personal insight and knowing.
 With an attuned and non-hierarchical style, I offer a compassionate container for clients—from adults, teens, and children above 8 years—to engage with inner complexity and emerge with greater clarity and resilience.

-Read on to learn more about my therapeutic frameworks, formal qualifications, lived experience, psychological approach to the tarot, and professional ethics.
+Read on to learn more about my lived experience, therapeutic frameworks, formal qualifications, psychological approach to the tarot, and professional ethics.

 Frameworks